robindotis/contented/docs/docs.md

       link: /my-site/
 ```

+If menu items are defined in the menus.yaml file as well as in the Front Matter of specific pages, they are merged based on the position of the items.
+It is better to not define menu items in both the menus.yaml file and the page Front Matter as the results can be unexpected.

 ## Themes

 Themes can be set in the settings.yaml file.

 Themes are created in the `/templates/` folder.
 They are build using the [Twig template language](https://twig.symfony.com/).

 If not set it will take the default templates from the folder: `/templates/default/`.
-If that folder is not exist, the site will cannot be built.
+If that folder does not exist, the site cannot be built.

 A theme can extend another theme, as defined by the `themeExtends` setting.

 ## Metadata

-**Consider renaming this to "configuration", config.yaml**

 Metadata is information about the site.
-It is stored in YAML format in the file "data/metadata.yaml".
+It is stored in YAML format in the file `/data/metadata.yaml`.
+This metadata can be accessed from the site's template, for example to display the title of the site.

 This is an example the metadata.yaml file for a basic site: